-In romantic relationships, as with relationships with friends, family members and colleagues, it may be easy to take one another for granted.
-But as psychologists tell us “we teach people how to treat us,” how we are treated in relationships largely depends on us – on boundaries we set.
+In romantic relationships, as with relationships with friends, family and colleagues, it may be easy to take one another for granted.
+But as psychologists tell us “we teach people how to treat us,” how someone treats us in relationships largely depends on us – on boundaries we set.

-These unhealthy relationship patterns are fueled by passivity on the other’s part.
-It’s an inability to assert one’s boundaries.
+These unhealthy relationship patterns are fueled by passiveness on the other’s part.
+It’s an inability to maintain one’s boundaries.

-Boundaries are what protect us from stress caused by others’ toxic behaviour.
+Boundaries are what protect us from stress caused by others’ bad behaviour.
 Lack of it is at the root of many challenging relationships.
-Setting boundaries in relationships not only ward off toxic people and avoidable stress.
-It makes us more respectable and attracts people who are also emotionally healthy for us.
+Setting boundaries in relationships not only keep off toxic people.
+It makes us attract people who are also emotionally healthy for us.